 Students are normally compensated on an hourly basis and are paid through the regular student payroll system.

 B. Non-Hourly Student Appointments and Employment

-- when hourly, shall not exceed the minimum of the salary range for classified employees with similar duties, and shall provide compatibility between regular student rates and work-study rates as governed by federal regulations promulgated by the U.S. Department of Education.
-Exceptions may be granted by an appropriately designated official of the institution.
+- When hourly, not exceed the minimum of the salary range for classified employees with similar duties and shall provide compatibility between regular student rates and work-study rates as governed by federal regulations promulgated by the U.S. Department of Education.
+Exceptions may be granted by the Chancellor (or designee) at each institution.

 - Develop and approve broad operating policies and procedures.

 - Communicate to the institutions the federal and state regulations governing student employment and, in particular, the statutory changes affecting such employees.